slinkp/practical-deep-learning-fastai/README.md

 ### Meta note: Skip chapter 2!

-I found that while it's worth reading the book chapter notebooks, because they have background and info that isn't in the video lessons or kaggle notebooks ...
+I found that while it's worth reading the other book chapter notebooks, because they have background and info that isn't in the video lessons or kaggle notebooks ...
-This particular chapter has not been updated since 2022 and has many obsolete commands and API calls that need fixing; outdated recommendations for deployment, etc.
+This particular chapter has so many obsolete commands and API calls that need fixing; outdated recommendations for deployment, etc.

 Since deployment is the whole focus of the chapter, it's probably the most dated / inaccurate content in this whole series.

+The [lesson 2](https://course.fast.ai/Lessons/lesson2.html) lecture video and lesson notebooks are sufficient.

 ### SKIP: Running chapter 2 notebook locally

+This turned out to be a waste of time!
+But here are my notes for posterity anyway.

 I tried running `jupyter notebook` and navigating to chapter 2.
 It worked!
 But cells wouldn't run.
 I noticed this logged in the terminal: